Volunteers with Toy Donation

 What You'll Receive

-The Christmas Fund provides eligible individuals and families with grocery vouchers: one per family member, up to a maximum of four vouchers per household.
-In addition, families with children aged 11 and under may choose gifts for their children from our Toy Room.
-Finally, youth between the ages of 12 and 17 are given gift cards.
+The Christmas Fund provides eligible individuals and families with grocery vouchers: one per family member, up to a maximum of four vouchers per householdChildren aged 11 and under also receive a selection of toys, while youth between the ages of 12 and 17 are given gift cards.

 How to Apply for Help